abcrun/dabobo-cli/README.md

 ##### config the building options

-You can config the options in the file `.cousinrc.js`, similar with webpack.config
+* You can config the options in the file `.cousinrc.js`, similar with webpack.config
+* `proxy.js` is for proxy config
+* `mock/index.js` is for mock config

 ### License